sumerjoshi/rag-assignment/README.md

-# Fireworks AI AMLE Take-Home: Agentic RAG for 10-K Analysis
+## Agentic RAG for 10-K Analysis

-This take-home is meant to mirror part of the Applied Machine Learning Engineer role: supporting customers in their journey to build GenAI applications on Fireworks.
+This take-home is meant to mirror part of the Applied Machine Learning Engineer role: supporting customers in their journey to build GenAI applications on .

-In this exercise, you should approach the problem like a Fireworks engineer supporting a customer who needs an agentic RAG workflow over structured financial data and 10-K filings.
+In this exercise, you should approach the problem like a  engineer supporting a customer who needs an agentic RAG workflow over structured financial data and 10-K filings.

 ## What We're Looking For